Anomalous Surface Conductivity of Weyl Semimetals

+\emph{Discussion.} The expression for the surface conductivity used in Eq.~(\ref{dccon}) considers electrons restricted to move along the top layer.
+Nevertheless, electrons on the surface can tunnel to other layers and reappear on the surface.
+Such processes also contribute to the surface conductivity, but have been ignored so far.
+Including these effects, however, does not change the qualitative results.
+As shown in SM \cite{SM}, the $\tau$- and $T$-dependences of $\sn$ and $\sa$ remain unchanged at low temperature and doping.
+The only consequence of these extra terms is a renormalization of $W_\mk^2$ in $\sn$: $W_\mk^2 \rightarrow\tilde{W}_\mk^2 = W_\mk^2/(1-W_\mk^2)$ in Eq.~(\ref{sigmaarcint}) while $\sa$ in Eq.~(\ref{sigmabcT}) receives corrections that are suppressed by powers of $|\mu|/t_\perp$ and $k_BT/t_\perp$.

-An important issue we now address is the model dependence of our results.
-Indeed, Eq.~(\ref{ham}) defines a WSM that descends from a particular parent nodal line semimetal -- one whose nodal plane carries bands that are eigenstates of the two layers in a bilayer unit cell.
-More generally, however, the bilayer basis and the low energy band basis are related by a $\mk$-dependent unitary transformation $U_\mk$.
-Nonetheless, we show in \cite{SM} that $U_\mk$ does not modify the salient qualitative features $\sigma_\textrm{surf}$.
+Another aspect of our calculations that need scrutiny is that our starting model in Eq.~(\ref{ham}) defines a WSM which assumes the bilayer basis in real space to be identical to the band basis in energy space.
+In general, this need not be true.
+However, in such cases, the bilayer basis and the low energy band basis can be related by a $\mk$-dependent unitary transformation $U_\mk$.
+In SM \cite{SM} we show that $U_\mk$ does not modify the salient qualitative features $\sigma_\textrm{surf}$.
 This is essentially because $U_\mk$ does not change the analytic structure of $G_\mk(E)$, which continues to retain poles along the FAs and BCs within the bulk bands.
-Thus, we expect the novel features discussed above to arise in any WSM, irrespective of its microscopic details.